Itisha3/forecast-hourly-bike-rental-demand/README.md

-# Data Science project
+# Forecast hourly bike rental demand
-Forecast hourly bike rental demand.
+Data Science project to establish a pattern for demands for the bike rental.